astroLIU/AstrOrzPlayer/README.md

 Windows(x64), (Windows11 is recommended), .NET 4.6.2，Windows Media Player.
 # Thanks
 The birth of AstrOrz Player is inseparable from:
 VLC MediaPlayer, MahApp.
-Metro, BoxIcons, SQLite, Dapper,TagLibSharp C#.
+Metro, BoxIcons, SQLite, Dapper,TagLibSharp, C#.
 Net, WPF, visual studio, Microsoft and windows media player.
 # Note
 After version 2.2, the interface of this player mainly supports Windows11.
 If you use Windows10, please select the theme color that suits your title bar.